-I've ranted before about couples choosing impersonal wedding readings – like the ubiquitous "Love is patient, love is kind…" But I've never told you how to choose a more personal selection.
-Of course I have a large library of sample wedding readings, but here are my tips on how to choose the wedding reading that is right for you.
+It's easy to rant about couples choosing impersonal wedding readings – like the ubiquitous "Love is patient, love is kind…" But let's focus on how to choose a more personal selection.
+Of course, there is a large library of sample wedding readings you can pick from, but here are tips on how to choose the wedding reading that is right for you.

 There's a reason popular readings become popular – they're beautiful.